manuelpuchta/manuelpuchta.de/posts/nginx-redirect-pitfall.md

 ---
-title: A NGINX language and trailing slash redirect pitfall that resulted in a "This site can't be reached" error
+title: A NGINX redirect pitfall that resulted in a "This site can't be reached" error
 description: How to not configure NGINX language and trailing slash redirects with $http_host
 date: "2022-01-28"
 ---

 While working on the relaunch of [tomorrow.one](https://www.tomorrow.one/) early last year, we moved the whole web tech stack to [Kubernetes](https://kubernetes.io/) and switched to a project based dockerized NGINX setup for our web frontends.
 This allowed us to be more flexible with any upcoming requests, but it also opened the door for new challenges and pitfalls.
-Besides implementing language redirects for german and english browser languages we had to create and maintain a lot of outdated page redirects.
-Why?
-To ensure that we don't miss out on old URL traffic and we won't lose any potential customers that may still have some old URLs within their browsers history.
+Besides implementing language redirects for german and english browser languages, we had to create and maintain a lot of outdated page redirects so that we don't miss out on old URL traffic and won't lose any potential customers.

 To get the new URL structure applied to all incoming requests I created the following redirect rule, which knows about `$language_suffix` through this [accept language](https://www.nginx.com/resources/wiki/modules/accept_language/#alternative) configuration, within a custom [NGINX conf file](http://nginx.org/en/docs/beginners_guide.html#conf_structure):